sadoe3/sadoe3.github.io/_posts/C++/C++_Primer/2023-12-03-primer-chapter7.md

 ```
 - 4 conditions of an aggregate class
     * all of its data members are `public`
-    * it does not defien any constructors
+    * it does not define any constructors
     * it has no in-class initializers
     * it has no base classes or `virtual` functions which are related to the concept of inheritance
 - an aggregate class may have methods